Showing posts with label Thi. Janaki Raman. Show all posts

 “Payasam” by Thi.
 Janaki Raman

-*This is an English Translation of “Payasam 1”, a short story written by Thi.
+This is an English Translation of “Payasam 1”, a short story written by Thi.
 Janaki Raman.
-Translated from Tamil by K. Saravanan.
-This is 35th English Translation in the Classic Tamil short stories series.
+Translated from Tamil by Saravanan Karmegam.

-Samanathu stood in front of the podium under the Peepal tree, looked at the lord Ganesh made of stone.
+Samanathu stood in front of the podium under the Peepal tree and looked at the lord Ganesh made of stone.
 Gently patted his temple.
 Under the guise of Thoppu karanam 2, he held his ears and simply displayed a mild jerk in his body up and down.

-He felt that someone was telling into his ears: ‘You could very well fold your knees fully, sit and then stand for at least four times.
+He felt that someone was telling into his ears: ‘You could very well fold your knees fully, sit, and then stand for at least four times.
 Couldn’t you?
 Who else has the strength that you have?
-You are not like Subbarayan who is destined to be permanently sick in life.
+You are not like Subbarayan, who is destined to be permanently sick in life.
 Are you?
-You don’t suffer from joint aches, blood pressure and spinning head like Subbarayan.
+You don’t suffer from joint aches, blood pressure, and spinning head like Subbarayan.
 Do you?’
 No one has actually uttered anything to him.
 It was he who was speaking to himself.
-His inner voice further told him, “It is true that I am seventy seven years old and Subbarayan is sixty six years old.
+His inner voice further told him, “It is true that I am seventy-seven years old and Subbarayan is sixty-six years old.
 So what?
-But who, among us, will be assessed seventy seven?
+But who, among us, will be assessed seventy-seven?
 Will it be I or he?
 Will it be just enough if someone is able to earn fifteen or twenty lakh rupees?
-Will he be able to get this kind of rock solid chest like the bottom of coconut leaf stalk?
-Will he be able to get this kind of thick, stone like muscles in hands and calf?
+Will he be able to get this kind of rock-solid chest like the bottom of a coconut leaf stalk?
+Will he be able to get this kind of thick, stone-like muscles in his hands and calves?
 What sort of marriage is he conducting?
 Stupidity!
 The entire world has been invited for it.
 Hasn’t it?
-With all these fanfare with drums, tying the Thali 3, getting the last daughter married off, and sending everyone off with the bundles of cooked rice, what the hell are you going to do after that?
-You would just sit and eat the wheat porridge and swallow some medicine tablets, and wipe your body with the hot water as much as you like.
+With all this fanfare with drums, tying the Thali 3, getting the last daughter married off, and sending everyone off with the bundles of cooked rice, what the hell are you going to do after that?
+You would just sit and eat the wheat porridge and swallow some medicine tablets and wipe your body with the hot water as much as you like.
 Wouldn’t you?
 Would you be able to come even for a day like this to the Cauvery 4, swinging your hands and legs, to take a bath?’

 Samanathu looked around.
 The Peepal tree leaves were speaking something gently, rustling.
-Men, women and children alike who had already taken bath that side of the river and those who were on their way to take bath this side of the river, were going past the narrow lane that led to the river Cauvery.
-Three fourth of them were unknown faces- with silk sarees and empty pots while going and wet sarees sticking to their body and pots filled with water while coming back- Sand particles sticking to the wet soles, dotted like pepper balls.
-Like tender greens stem, a child, of five or six years, came nude after bathing.
-Having changed their dresses on the river bank itself after bathing in the Cauvery, some wearing faded blue Salem silk bordered dhoties were coming.
-Three fourth of them weren’t known faces.
+Men, women, and children alike who had already taken a bath on that side of the river and those who were on their way to take a bath on this side of the river were going past the narrow lane that led to the river Cauvery.
+Three-fourths of them were unknown faces—with silk sarees and empty pots while going and wet sarees sticking to their bodies and pots filled with water while coming back—sand particles sticking to the wet soles, dotted like pepper balls.
+Like tender green stems, a child, five or six years old, came nude after bathing.
+Having changed their dresses on the riverbank itself after bathing in the Cauvery, some wearing faded blue Salem silk-bordered dhoties were coming.
+Three-fourths of them weren’t known faces.

-“Isn’t all for marriage?” a loud query.
-That faded blue dhoti asked.
+“Isn’t it all for marriage?” a loud query.
+That faded blue dhoti? asked.

 “He is the one….”
 He started adding up some more, introducing him further.

-His voice from inside said: “Brother in law of Sita?
-Subbaraya!...How were you able to give birth to seven girls?
-For each girl’s marriage you are bringing train full of your relatives, sons in law and brothers in law.
-Before I step into the Cauvery River, I don’t know how many brothers-in-law am I going to encounter?’
+His voice from inside said, “Brother-in-law of Sita?
+Subbaraya! ...How were you able to give birth to seven girls?
+For each girl’s marriage, you are bringing a train full of your relatives, sons-in-law, and brothers-in-law.
+Before I step into the Cauvery River, I don’t know how many brothers-in-law I am going to encounter.’

 Leaving the Peepal tree, he started walking towards the river Cauvery, making the ground shake.
-Tucking up the end piece of his waist cloth in his waist, he was wearing a Kachcham 6 folded up to his knees.
-A double fibred towel on his right shoulder, open rocky chest, hollow stomach, eyes without over growth of eye muscles and fully functional ears- Samanathu glanced all of them once by himself.
+Tucking up the end piece of his waistcloth in his waist, he was wearing a Kachcham 6 folded up to his knees.
+A double fibred towel on his right shoulder, an open rocky chest, a hollow stomach, eyes without overgrowth of eye muscles, and fully functional ears—Samanathu glanced at all of them once by himself.

-Before his feet touched the Cauvery river bed, he could hear the sound of Thavil 7 from the street, followed by Nagaswaram 8.
+Before his feet touched the Cauvery riverbed, he could hear the sound of Thavil 7 from the street, followed by Nagaswaram 8.
 ‘Muhoortham 9 had been fixed after half past ten.
 The time isn’t even eight.
 But these guys have started hitting the drums.
-They need to while away their time soemhow.
+They need to while away their time somehow.
 Don’t they?
 In the very similar manner, Subbarayan too gave birth to seven girls without knowing how to while away his time.
 Didn’t he?’

-The water was flowing in three fourth of the river’s spread.
-Remaining part of the river was sand.
-He was tramping, with his heavy steps on sand.
+The water was flowing in three-fourths of the river’s spread.
+The remaining part of the river was sand.
+He was tramping with his heavy steps on sand.

 The sound of drums was heard feebly at the distance.
 They might call him.
 Elder of the family.
 ‘Subbarayan would come to him, addressing him as Chithappa…Chithappa…If not he, his brothers would call me so- as if I am making everyone dance to my tunes.
 Let them call…’

 Across the river there seemed to be a bridge looking anew.
 It was a new bridge.
 ‘Is it Subbarayan who is walking there?
 No…No….
 Many people are walking over there.
 Lorries are moving.
 Loaded carts are moving.
-Pedestrian walk over there- everything bears the resemblance of Subbarayan.
-Even trucks and bulls look like him’.
+Pedestrians walk over there; everything bears the resemblance of Subbarayan.
+Even trucks and bulls look like hi’m.
 It was Subbarayan who brought that bridge to the town.
-Had he not been there, the bridge would have been built somewhere forty kilometre away from there.
+Had he not been there, the bridge would have been built somewhere forty kilometers away from there.
 Such was his influence in the government.

-At the rear side of his right- in the Vellalar Street- smoke was coming out- the smoke emanating from jaggery making.
-‘On the other side, the field of Johnson grass with flowers- half of those flowers were found blossomed like coral flowers shining in the morning sun light.
+At the rear side of his right—in Vellalar Street—smoke was coming out—the smoke emanating from jaggery making.
+‘On the other side, the field of Johnson grass with flowers—half of those flowers were found blossoming like coral flowers shining in the morning sunlight.
 They look like Subbarayan while looking at them closely.
-It was subbarayan who brought sugar cane to that town.
-Opposite to the town, other side, these smokes, and sugarcane industry smoke- everything was brought by Subbarayan.
+It was Subbarayan who brought sugar cane to that town.
+Opposite to the town, on the other side, these smokes and sugarcane industry smoke—everything was brought by Subbarayan.
 Yonder, that school, it was also by Subbarayan.
-That cooperative society beside the bridge- again by Subbarayan’.
+That cooperative society beside the bridge—again by Subbaraya’n.

 “Why are you burning with jealousy?
 Isn’t he your elder brother’s son?
-It is now nearly twenty years I came to this house after marrying you.
-Half of the days, either it was old watery rice of previous day or some Vatha Kuzhambu 10 and this coral mound- I didn’t enjoy anything other than these.
+It is now nearly twenty years since I came to this house after marrying you.
+Half of the days, either it was old watery rice from the previous day or some Vatha Kuzhambu 10 and this coral mound—I didn’t enjoy anything other than these.
 Did I?
-Were you and your brother able to send even that four rupees of monthly wages to Subbarayan?
-You had brought him telling that he was your relative and got him educated at the rock fort, praising him that he was very good at studies.
+Were you and your brother able to send even those four rupees of monthly wages to Subbarayan?
+You had brought him, telling him that he was your relative, and got him educated at the rock fort, praising him that he was very good at studies.
 Didn’t you?
 Were you and your elder brother able to complete at least his education?
-With your futile attempt of making him jump off three fourth of the well, you had dragged him home during the final year, discontinuing everything.
-He came back, angry, roamed around and became feeble.
+With your futile attempt of making him jump off three-fourths of the well, you had dragged him home during the final year, discontinuing everything.
+He came back, angry, roamed around, and became feeble.
 Then the goddess of wealth came to him, danced in his family…”

 Samanathu was no longer willing to listen to this rant.
 It was his wife’s voice.
 Now he was able to listen to it in the air.
 Around seven or eight years ago, he had heard her in person.